sgowal/badnest/info.md

   - platform: badnest
 ```

 The values of `"issue_token"` and `"cookie"` are specific to your Google Account.
 To get them, follow these steps (only needs to be done once, as long as you stay logged into your Google Account).
+**It is recommended that you create another account (that you invite to your home), as this will reduce the risk of hacking onto your original Google account.**

 1. Open a Chrome browser tab in Incognito Mode (or clear your cache).
 2. Open Developer Tools (View/Developer/Developer Tools).